Limonada (Barry): Plot

-Barry (Bill Hader) buys food for Gene (Henry Winkler), forcing him to eat and stay in the trunk of his car.
-He then visits Sally (Sarah Goldberg) in the writers' room for her new series, hoping that she could get a role for Gene and give him a purpose in life.
-However, Sally states that her bosses don't want to work with Gene, deeming him "past his time" and difficult to work with.
-Barry then has a nervous breakdown and viciously screams at her in front of everyone before leaving.
+Barry (Bill Hader) forces Gene (Henry Winkler) to eat and stay in the trunk of his car.
+Barry visits Sally (Sarah Goldberg) in the writers' room for her new series Joplin, hoping that she could get Gene a role and give him a purpose in life.
+However, Sally says she was already unsuccessful because of Gene's terrible reputation in the industry.
+Barry goes ballistic and screams at her in front of everyone before leaving.
+Barry then goes to casting director Allison Jones to get an audition for Gene, but is rebuffed and offered a TV audition for himself.

-Desperate, Barry asks casting director Allison Jones to get an audition for Gene.
-She states that Gene is too difficult to work with but gives Barry an audition for a TV series.
-Meanwhile, as Cristobal (Michael Irby) is about to buy lemonade from kids across the street, black SUVs suddenly intercept him.
-His father-in-law, crime lord Fernando (Miguel Sandoval), steps out and greets him.
-He takes him to an Airbnb, stating that he wants Cristobal to aid in eliminating the Chechens (believing they were responsible for the shooting at the monastery) and then go back home to his wife and kids, making Cristobal feel nervous about Hank (Anthony Carrigan).
+Meanwhile, as Cristobal (Michael Irby) is about to buy lemonade from two neighborhood children, his father-in-law, crime lord Fernando (Miguel Sandoval), arrives and takes him to an Airbnb.
+Fernando wants Cristobal to help kill the Chechens, believing they were responsible for the monastery shooting, and then go home to his wife and children.

-Barry's outburst seems to distract Sally while at rehearsal.
-One of her colleagues, Katie (Elsie Fisher), wants to report Barry, but there is nothing she can do since Barry does not work on the series and there was no physical violence during his outburst.
-To complicate matters, a similar series that deals with abuse will premiere soon, so the network decided to move up the premiere of Joplin and wants Sally to start doing press.
-That night, Fernando's henchmen raid Hank's plant shop, but Hank and his men managed to leave in time thanks to a tip from Cristobal.
-Hank and Cristobal meet at their house, where Cristobal tells him to flee as Fernando will kill him, ending their relationship.
+Sally is distracted at rehearsal by Barry's outburst.
+One of her co-stars, Katie (Elsie Fisher), wants to report Barry, but there is nothing she can do since Barry does not work there, wasn't violent, and didn't utter threats.
+To complicate matters, because of another series with a similar premise launching soon, the network moves up Joplin's premiere and wants Sally to immediately start doing press.

+That night, Hank (Anthony Carrigan) and his men avoid Fernando's raid on their base after a tip from Cristobal.
+Later, Cristobal goes to Hank, tells him to flee from Fernando, and ends their relationship.